 Research shows that keeping children in a consistent and familial educational environment through the elementary and middle school years is ideal.
 At ninth grade, students are eager to experience new friendships and challenges that support their individual interests before college and are ready to make a smooth and confident transition into high school.

+Students have a voice in the process.
 The Head of School and eighth grade faculty work in partnership with students and their parents to find a high school match that honors each child’s unique gifts and achievements.
 Eighth graders are highly involved in our process through self-reflection and personalized meetings and are better aware of what they value in a high school.
 Our students are sought after as high school freshmen because they are academically well prepared, self-assured, well-rounded, and are strong moral citizens.
 We proudly matriculate our eighth graders to a variety of college-preparatory high schools throughout the greater Los Angeles area.
 This experience prepares students for making life and college choices.